ivannakov05/softuni-csharp/README.md

-# softuni-csharp
+# SoftUni C# Fundamentals – Exercises

-Homework tasks from SoftUni`s Programming Fundamentals course
+This repository contains my solutions from the C# Programming Fundamentals course at SoftUni.

+Code is organized by topic in the `src/` folder.